 One summer, when I was about twelve, I caught a turtle while exploring our neighborhood wilderness area, Shingle Creek.
 I brought it home, and made a little pen for it, gave it some lettuce and gave it a name.
 My parents were less than thrilled.
 They made me keep it in the garage.
 When I went to check on it the next day the top of the pen was opened and my new pet was gone.
-Whether it had made its escape on its own or was "helped out", either way I was devasted.
+Whether it had made its escape on its own or was "helped out", either way I was devastated.
 I cried for hours.
-I felt such an emptyness, such a longing, I was inconsolable.
+I felt such an emptiness, such a longing; I was inconsolable.

 That fall, when I started junior high, I found what I had been looking for.
-Her name was Deborah.
-Deborah was not a turtle.